taoplusplus/botw-resources/README.md

 # Bug Limit
-*Categories with a list of banned glitches.*
+*Categories with a list of banned glitches.
+View rules at https://www.speedrun.com/botw#Bug_Limit_Categories.*

 Basics guide by LouLouCore https://youtu.be/4f-deCOzrvs
 [todo] Any% WR route